How to build a panel chart that shows two or more similar sets of data, side-by-side. Free workbook and step by step video

-This chart was created using the Panel Charts Utility, from Jon Peltier's Peltier Tech website.
-It adds a list box to the worksheet, so you can quickly switch between dot plot and bar panel charts.
+I built that chart using Jon Peltier's Panel Charts Utility.
+It even adds a list box to the worksheet, so you can quickly switch between dot plot and bar panel charts.

 You can also create line panel charts, like the one shown below.
 It has data for the same four cities, with the line charts in the four panels, arranged horizontally.
 This is based on a technique that Jon Peltier posted, and I have outlined the steps below.
 There is also a video that shows how to create this line panel chart.

 A panel chart makes it easier to understand data from several categories.
 For example, if we create a pivot chart from the summarized data, it's almost impossible to read, with a jumble of lines.

 To create a less cluttered pivot chart, we can move City to the outer row area.
 However, there is no break between the cities -- it appears to be a single date range, rather than four distinct ranges.